ohaysjy/netflix-recommender-system/README.md

 Despite these efforts, Netflix continues to struggle with viewership ratings, and users often find it difficult to discover new content that aligns with their ever-changing tastes and preferences.
 <br>

+## Problem Statement
+> "Netflix Recommender System by using Content-based Filtering to help new users discover movies effectively"

+## Datasets

+There are two files: <br>
+- tmdb_5000_credits.csv: 4 Columns by 4,803 Rows (Consists of Movie ID, Title, Cast and Crew)
+- tmdb_5000_movies.csv: 20 Columns by 4,803 Rows (Consists of Movie ID, Title, Genre, Language, Popularity, Revenue, Vote Average, Vote Count, Overview, etc)

+## Data Cleaning
+1. Merged two datasets using the common identifier 'Movie ID.'
+2. Extracted and reformatted a list of dictionaries for columns such as Genre, Production Companies, Cast, and Keywords.
+3. Reformatted language columns to change abbreviations to full terms.
+4. Checked for null and duplicate values.
+5. Imputed 'Unknown' for Home Page, Tag Line, Overview, and Run Time where applicable.
+6. Removed duplicate Movie Titles.
+7. Created a new data frame to contain all essential columns for analysis and modeling.

+## Predictive Modelling

 ![Content-based Filtering](/images/CBF.png)